 We have also worked closely with other voluntary organisations in Tower Hamlets, often providing practitioners for their open days and other community programs.We have occasionally received some funding for specific projects, including:

-The clinic has operated from various premises in Tower Hamlets over the last 33 years: first moving from Poplar to Stepney Green, then to Limehouse and finally to our current location of Bethnal Green in 2004.
+The clinic has operated from various premises in Tower Hamlets for over 40 years: first moving from Poplar to Stepney Green, then to Limehouse and finally to our current location of Bethnal Green in 2004.